Levin Öztunalı: Mainz 05

 On 25 August 2016, Leverkusen's Bundesliga rivals Mainz 05 announced the signing of Öztunalı on a five-year deal.
-He made his debut against Borussia Dortmund on 27 August, coming on as a second half-substitute for Suat Serdar, and scored his first goal for the club in the following match-week in a 4–4 draw with Hoffenheim.
-He scored his first ever European goal on 29 September, netting the winner in a 3–2 UEFA Europa League victory over Azerbaijani side, Qabala.
+He made his debut against Borussia Dortmund on 27 August, coming on as a second half half substitutesubstitute for Suat Serdar, and scored his first goal for the club in the following match-week in a 4–4 draw with Hoffenheim.
+He scored his first-ever European goal on 29 September, netting the winner in a 3–2 UEFA Europa League victory over Azerbaijani side Qabala.
 He ultimately made 36 appearances in the season across all competitions, including 23 starts and five goals in the league as Mainz narrowly avoided the relegation play-offs.

+Hamburger SV

+On 27 June 2023, Öztunalı joined Hamburger SV on a free transfer, on a contract until 2026.

 International career

 He has represented various German youth teams, however, as he is not capped at senior international level, he is eligible to represent for Germany or Turkey.

 German national youth teams

 Öztunalı has represented Germany at various youth levels since his debut for the U15 side in 2010.
 In 2014, he was part of the squad which took part in the UEFA European Under-19 Championship in Hungary.
 He scored the third goal in a semi-final victory over Austria and started in the final as Germany claimed the title with a 1–0 win over Portugal.
 His form throughout the competition saw him named in the Team of the Tournament alongside top scorer Davie Selke and four other countrymen.

 In 2017, Öztunalı was one of 23 players selected in Stefan Kuntz's squad for the 2017 UEFA European Under-21 Championship in Poland.
 Germany were ultimately crowned champions, beating Spain 1–0 in the final to claim the title.